Burberry update knocks Britain's FTSE off of 2016 high

 * Miners retreat from one-month high

-Burberry slid 5.9 percent, the top FTSE 100 faller, after it said a drop in tourist spending in continental Europe and weak demand in Hong Kong had depressed sales.
+Burberry fell 7.1 percent, the top FTSE 100 faller, after it said a drop in tourist spending in continental Europe and weak demand in Hong Kong had depressed sales.

 The group was also not optimistic for the current year, saying profit would come in towards the bottom of forecasts.

-"Burberry has suffered of late due to its dependency on Hong Kong and China ... and it looks like the company's issues have no end in sight," Connor Campbell, financial analyst at Spreadex, said in a note.
-Burberry is suffering from weakness in both retail and wholesale divisions, he added.
+"Burberry has suffered of late due to its dependency on Hong Kong and China ... and it looks like the company's issues have no end in sight," Connor Campbell, financial analyst at Spreadex, said in a note, adding that the firm was suffering from weakness in both retail and wholesale divisions.

-Housebuilder Persimmon also dropped 4.1 percent after reporting its latest results, with analysts at UBS citing concerns about the company's site count remaining under pressure after strong sales rates.

-"This is a solid but largely unexciting update that does not change our stance on the stock or the sector.
-The risks are rising for the house builders...and we remain concerned about the longer term sustainability of the very favourable market conditions," Robin Hardy, analyst at Shore Capital Markets, said in a note.

 Much of the index's recent strength has been due to strength in the mining sector, which pulled back on Thursday to be the biggest sectoral faller.

-Miners dropped 0.9 percent, sliding off a one-month high, as copper prices also eased off a recent peak.
+Miners dropped 1.5 percent, falling from a one-month high, as copper prices also eased off a recent peak.

-In the mid-caps, Debenhams, Britain's second-largest department store group, rose 3.4 percent after it reported being close to naming a new boss as it beat forecasts with an 5.5 percent rise in first-half profit.
-That put Debenhams on track to meet full-year expectations.
+In the mid-caps, Debenhams, Britain's second-largest department store group, rose 3.3 percent after it said it was close to naming a new boss as it beat forecasts with an 5.5 percent rise in first-half profit, putting it on track to meet full-year expectations.

-"Interim results came in better than our forecast," analysts at Cantor Fitzgerald said in a note.
-It said the stock was not expensive but that longer term concerns remained, warranting a continued "hold" rating on the stock.
+"Interim results came in better than our forecast," analysts at Cantor Fitzgerald said in a note, saying that the stock was not expensive but adding that longer term concerns remained as it reiterated a "hold" rating on the stock.

-"We remain concerned that the department stores are capital intensive and need to be furbished to a higher standard to attract shoppers," Cantor Fitzgerald added.
+"We remain concerned, that the department stores are capital intensive and need to be furbished to a higher standard to attract shoppers."

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.